Donald E. Graham: The Post

-In September 2000, Graham was elected chairman of the newspaper and passed the position of publisher to Boisfeuillet Jones, Jr.
+In September 2000, Graham was elected chairman of the newspaper and passed the position of publisher to Boisfeuillet Jones, Jr. Graham and Jones attended both St. Albans and Harvard together.

 Other roles

 Graham also served as a member of the Pulitzer Prize Board between 2001 and 2010.
 He is on the board of the District of Columbia College Access Program and is a trustee of the Federal City Council in Washington, D.C.
 Graham formerly served as a member of the board of directors of the Summit Fund of Washington.

 He is also an invitee of the Bilderberg Group and attended conference meetings in Greece 2009, and Spain 2010.

 Honors

 In 1974, Graham was awarded an honorary doctorate from Whittier College.
 In 2003, Graham received the Golden Plate Award of the American Academy of Achievement.
 He was elected to the American Philosophical Society in 2004.

 Personal life

 In 1967, Graham married Mary Wissler.
-Wissler earned a bachelor's from Harvard-Radcliffe, where they met, and a J.D. degree from Georgetown University Law Center.
+Wissler earned a bachelor's degree from Harvard-Radcliffe, where they met, and a J.D. degree from Georgetown University Law Center.
 She is a research fellow at the Harvard Kennedy School's Taubman Center, focusing on such issues as health and safety regulations.
 In 2007, the couple announced that they were separating.
 They have four children.

-On June 30, 2012, Graham married Amanda Bennett, the director of Voice of America, and former executive editor at Bloomberg News.
+On June 30, 2012, Graham married Amanda Bennett, the current CEO of U.S. Agency for Global Media. under Joe Biden.
+She formerly edited The Philadelphia Inquirer and the Lexington Herald-Leader, was the former director of Voice of America, and former executive editor at Bloomberg News.
 She was in charge of a global team of investigative reporters and editors.

 His daughter Laura is married to Tim O'Shaughnessy, former CEO of LivingSocial.
 He is current president of Graham Holdings Company.